AusDTO/dta-website/_posts/2018-02-26-applications-now-open-for-data-fellowships.md

 twitter-image: /images/blog-twitter/data-fellowship-twitter.png
 facebook-image: /images/blog-facebook/data-fellowship-facebook.png
 searchexcerpt: Applications now open for the data fellowship program that will give talented Australian Public Service staff an opportunity to develop advanced data skills.
-lede: We are giving talented Australian Public Service staff an opportunity to develop advanced data skills through our data fellowship program.
-Applications open 26 February and close 23 March 2018.
+lede: Applications are now open for the data fellowship program, giving talented people in the Australian Public Service an opportunity to develop their skills.
 ---

 <figure>